Whats New with SRM and VR 8.7

 Figure 1: Screenshot of storage adaptors showing NVMe-oF namespaces

 NVMe over fabrics arrays continue to gain in popularity for the higher performance and higher throughput capabilities they offer over traditional SCSI or NFS devices.
-This is one of the more significant shifts in storage arrays in a while, and SRM 8.7 has what is required to support it.
+This is one of the more significant shifts in storage arrays, and SRM 8.7 has what is required to support it.

 SRM already provided support for NVMe when using vVols.
-With SRM 8.7, support extends to NVMe over TCP, NVMe over FC, and NVMe over RoCE.
+With SRM 8.7, support extends to NVMe over TCP and NVMe over FC.
 These new capabilities require changes to the SRA specification and, therefore, will require new SRAs.
 The NVMe options require different device identities, matching, and changes to the SRA response schema.

 From a customer standpoint, once the SRA is set up, regardless of array type, using NVMe with SRM is like using SRM with NFS, iSCSI, or FC array replication.
 There are no changes to the UI or to functionality within SRM.